docker/docs/datacenter/ucp/2.1/guides/user/secrets/grant-revoke-access.md

 ![](../../images/grant-access-secrets-1.png){: .with-border}

-Users that are part of a team with access to that label will be able to see and use the secret.
+Users that are part of a team with access to that label can see and use the secret.

-In this example, if Jenny is part of a team that has 'Restricted Control' over the `com.docker.ucp.access.label=blog` label, she will be able to use the secret in her services, as long as the service also has the same label.
+In this example, if Jenny is part of a team that has 'Restricted Control' over the `com.docker.ucp.access.label=blog` label, she can use the secret in her services, as long as the service also has the same label.

 This ensures that users can use a secret in their services without having